acltabontabon/acltabontabon.github.io/_posts/2024-09-26-openwealth-starter.markdown

 Welcome to my next grand open-source experiment! 🎉

+> **UPDATE:** Want a sneak peek at my progress?
+Dive into my [openwealth-starter](https://github.com/acltabontabon/openwealth-spring-starter) repo on Github and explore what’s cooking!

 ![Markdowm Image][0]

 I’m building a Spring Boot starter to make life easier for devs like me, so we can spend more